Espresso Biscotti

 Now I would (and did) eat these without a chocolate coating but I went the extra step for you all.
 Ok, ok it was for me and my espresso obsession.

-I let them cool and then dipped them in the melted dark chocolate infused with espresso powder.
+Dip them in the melted dark chocolate infused with espresso powder and let the chocolate set up before serving.

 The instant espresso dark chocolate took these to another level.
 The biscotti was not particularly espresso flavored, so of course, we must add espresso to the chocolate.